Undergraduate Application Procedures

 Supplementary Admission Criteria

-Each campus with impacted programs or class-level admission categories uses supplementary admission criteria in screening applicants.
-Supplementary criteria may include rank-ordering of freshman applicants based on the CSU eligibility index or rank-ordering of transfer applicants based on verification of the Associate in Arts for Transfer (AA-T) or Associate in Science Transfer (AS-T) degrees, the overall transfer grade point average (GPA), completion of specified prerequisite courses and a combination of campus-developed criteria.
-Applicants for freshman admission to impacted campuses or programs may need to have a higher "a-g" GPA .
+Each university with impacted programs or class-level admission categories uses supplementary admission criteria in screening applicants.
+Supplementary criteria may include rank-ordering of freshman applicants based on the combination of student's "A-G" GPA and supplemental factors or rank-ordering of transfer applicants based on verification of the Associate in Arts for Transfer (AA-T) or Associate in Science Transfer (AS-T) degrees, the overall transfer grade point average (GPA), completion of specified prerequisite courses and a combination of campus-developed criteria.
+Applicants for freshman admission to impacted universities or programs may need to have a higher "a-g" GPA .
 In no case will standardized test scores be utilized in making freshman admission decisions.

-The supplementary admission criteria used by individual campuses to screen applicants are made available by the campuses to all applicants seeking admission to an impacted program.
-Details regarding the supplemental admissions criteria are also provided at http://future.sfsu.edu/impaction.
+The supplementary admission criteria used by individual CSUs to screen applicants are made available by the universities to all applicants seeking admission to an impacted program.

 Undergraduate Admission Requirements